CondorNegro/TP7_Redes_App/src/strapi-app/README.md

-# myapp
+# proxycliente

-A quick description of myapp.
+A quick description of proxycliente.